 Top tips for unveiling new space in your warehouse

-Whereas the big boys have the might to buy up smaller players in the market to realise extra space, or simply commission new builds, the situation threatens to stem the growth of the smaller to medium-sized merchants.
+Whereas the large multiples have the option of buying up smaller players to realise growth, or commissioning new builds, the situation has the potential to stem growth for smaller to medium-sized merchants.

-According to Paul Taylor, however, managing director of design, fit out and racking specialist Filstorage, the secret to expansion is realising more space in your existing premises.
+But according to Mike Gorman, Sales Director of design, fit out and racking specialist Filstorage, the secret to expansion could lie in realising more space in your existing premises.

-And whereas this might sound like obvious advice it is rarely acted upon, Paul said.
-Yet with a little design expertise, significant extra space can often be found, and that can be the difference between ongoing growth and plateauing.
+Whereas this might sound like obvious, it is rarely consider, Mike said.
+Yet with a little thought and some investment, significant extra space can often be found which can be the difference between growth and plateauing.

-“One of the things we often come up against is the belief by the merchant they are making good use of their existing space and playing with that will be disruptive for little or no gain,” Paul said.
+“One of the things we often hear from merchants is that changing their existing warehouse design will be disruptive for little or no gain,” Mike said.

-“But this is very often not the case.
-When merchants see modern products that facilitate efficient product storage, and how extra square footage can be added to a building, they soon begin to change their minds.
+“But done well, this is not the case.
+When merchants see modern products that facilitate efficient storage, and how extra square footage can be added to a building, they usually change their minds.

-“Essentially, looking at improving inventory storage and management should form part of normal future planning because without the ability to move, streamlining these processes is one of the few ways of facilitating growth.”
+“Essentially, looking at improving inventory storage and management should form part of normal planning because without the ability to move sites, streamlining these processes is the most effective way of achieving growth.”

-Often, he said, their focus when starting out is on shifting product and all thoughts of layout and space are a long way down the list of priorities.
+Often, he said, their focus is on shifting product and all thoughts of layout and space are a long way down the list of priorities.

 “But it can store up problems for the future.

 “Big merchants have a much better handle on this.
-They’ve learned from experience that effective, interconnected layouts for the trade counter, shop, warehouse, and yard make for the best use of space, a better customer experience, less accidents, and fewer damaged products.
+They’ve learned from experience that effective, interconnected layouts for the trade counter, shop, warehouse, and yard make for the best use of space.

-“They also build future flexibility into designs, knowing that as new branches mature, they will need to change things around.
+“They also build future flexibility into designs, knowing that as branches mature, they will need to change things around.”

 Top tips for realising more space

-So, with that in mind, how can merchants set about finding more space in their already busy operations?
-Here are Paul’s top tips for discovering those hidden extra square feet that could make all the difference.
+So, how can merchants find more space in their already busy operations?
+Here are Mike’s top tips for discovering extra square feet that could make all the difference.

 - Consider a full redesign

 When was the last time you had your branch layout looked at by an expert?
-For some merchants, the answer to this is never.
+For many merchants, the answer is never.
 But this is one of the most effective ways of finding significant extra space.
-An experienced designer will be able to see past what the depot looks like in its current state to its full potential and will have the skills and knowledge to help you realise that.
+An experienced designer can see past the current state of the depot to its full potential and will have the skills and knowledge to help you realise that.

 - Fit a mezzanine floor

 Few things have the potential to increase the overall square footage of your premises than a mezzanine floor.
-Sales of these have exploded in recent years as the warehousing crisis has deepened and for a range of reason.
-Chief among these is that they are very cost effective and very operationally effective.
+Sales of these have exploded in recent years as the warehousing crisis has deepened because they are very cost and operationally effective.

 - Rack-supported mezzanine

-Like conventional mezzanine flooring, rack-support flooring is an effective way to realise more storage space in your warehouse.
+Like conventional mezzanine flooring, rack-support flooring is a great way to realise more storage space.
 Often sat on top of sturdy pallet racking, this prevents bulky, heavy items from cluttering up the floor.